André Bouchard (policeman): The Quebec Biker War

 During the Quebec Biker War of 1994 to 2003, Bouchard was the public face of the Montreal police, giving television briefings on the biker war and as such became very well known in Montreal.
 Bouchard stated that when the Quebec biker war started in 1994, it was not regarded as a major issue by the Montreal police.
+Bouchard told the Montreal journalists Julian Sher and William Marsden: "I'll tell you honestly, the department didn't give two shits.
+They're killing each other.
+I would give a hell if some guy pops somebody who just got out of jail.
+No. We didn't give a shit".
+Bouchard stated that it was only after the 11 year boy Daniel Desrochers was killed by the shrapnel from a Hells Angels planted bomb that the department became serious about the biker war.

 In 1995, Bouchard joined the Carcajou (Wolverine) squad, a task force made of detectives from the Royal Canadian Mounted Police (RCMP), the Sûreté du Québec (SQ), and the Service de police de la Ville de Montréal (SPVM) intended to end the Quebec biker war.
 The journalists Julien Sher and William Marsden called Bouchard "a wily street cop" whose attitude towards the bikers was to "hit them hard and hit them often".